Your initial visa is up and you want to stay longer in Ecuador.

 There are many buses throughout the morning and afternoon from Puerto Lopez Bus Terminal to Manta Terminal Terrestre.

-There are two bus companies that go from Puerto Lopez to Manta: Cooperativo Manglaralto and Cooperativo Transportes Turismo Manta.
 Manglaralto’s buses are newer and cleaner than Turismo Manta’s but its bus drivers can drive just as insanely as the ones from the latter.

 There are also two routes from Puerto Lopez to Manta.
 One route goes through Jipijapa (3 hours) and the other goes directly to Manta (2 to 2.5 hours).
 The direct bus to Manta can be frustrating because sometimes it goes all along the coast and through the whole city of Manta–so annoying because it takes 45 minutes to get through the city.
 You’re looking at 2.5 hours.
-Other times it’ll take a shortcut and a newer and faster road, avoiding having to go through the city.
+Other times it’ll take a shortcut and a newer and faster road, avoiding going through the city.
 Then you can get to Manta in 2 hours.

 Manta has a nice terminal.
 When you exit you should find a row of taxis waiting to take you to where you want to go.
+Expect to pay US$3.

 When you arrive at Migración, the support service staff will check your status in their computer system to make sure you’re qualified to extend your visa.

 They should also give you the information you need to pay for the extension (prórroga).
-You’ll need the bank code (4.6), the correct amount (US$150), and the bank name (Banco del Pacifico).
+You’ll need the bank code (4.6), the correct amount (US$153.33), and the bank name (Banco del Pacifico).
 Ask them to write it all down for you as it might have changed.

 My experience at Migración

 When I arrived at UVC Manta around 10:30 am, there were maybe 5 people and their children already waiting.
-There wasn’t actually a physical line.
+There wasn’t a physical line.
 People were sitting on chairs at the entrance and the rest of the room was filled with 2 rows of office desks with chairs in front of them of office desks.
 I was expecting a setup like the DMV in the U.S. with a government worker standing behind a counter, but it wasn’t like that at all.
 It felt more like a social services office in the U.S. The whole setup seemed very casual and not well organized.

 However, I unintentionally ended up jumping the queue by asking one of the support service staff who wasn’t busy with any customers whether I needed a paper copy of the application form (I hadn’t printed out the form beforehand).
 It turned out that he spoke English well and was very helpful.